2

 • One set for armv8a

 Your armv7a device can happily run the code that's intended for it.
 It can understand that, and has the libraries and other software it needs to run it.
 It can't understand armv8a code at all, and is thus unable to run it.
 Applications that only support armv8a thus can't be run, so Android prevents you from installing them.
+If it let you install them, you'd waste data and storage finding out that they crashed when run.

-Forthcoming Complexities
+Forthcoming complexities

-The ARMv9 architecture will start to appear in Android devices quite soon.
+The ARMv9 architecture Is gradually appearing in Android devices.
 The Qualcomm Snapdragon 8 Gen 1 was one of the first v9 chips announced, in November 2021.
 Most ARMv9 cores can't run armv7a code, because they don't implement that 32-bit instruction set (or any other).
+The 2023 generation of new core designs from ARM is the first with no cores at all that can run armv7a code.
 They can run armv8a code.
-This means that devices with ARMv9 processors:

 • Can run apps that support armv7a and armv8a.